-

 How do I know if this therapist is right for me?

 Usually 3-5 sessions with a therapist can tell you if you are with the "right" one.
-If you are not comfortable, feel free to talk with your therapist and/or look for a different professional.
+If you are not comfortable, feel free to talk with me, your therapist, and/or look for a different professional.
 This is a relationship that really matters.

 How much does counseling cost and how do I pay for it?

-*Interns have the flexibility to adjust that rate based on income and need.
 You have a right and a responsibility to talk with your therapist about what is affordable for you.
-All therapists at FUNLife have the freedom to figure out a therapeutic plan that is affordable and healing for you.
+At FUNLife I have the freedom to figure out a therapeutic plan that is affordable and healing for you.

 Will my medical insurance plan cover this kind of care?

 Many plans will cover counseling costs.
-Checking with FUNLife therapists and your insurance company can answer that question more completely.
-If talking with your insurance company is too confusing, then ask your FUNLife therapist to help you with it.
-We'd be glad to help!
+Checking with Jan at FUNLife and your insurance company can answer that question more completely.
+If talking with your insurance company is too confusing, then ask your FUNLife therapist (Jan) to help you with it.
+I'd be glad to help!

 What kind of payments to you take?

-We accept cash, checks, credit and debit cards for MasterCard, VISA and Discover.
-Payment is expected at each session unless you have made other arrangements with your therapist.
+We accept cash, checks, credit and debit cards for MasterCard, VISA, American Express and Discover.
+Payment is expected at each session unless you have made other arrangements.
+Use of your HSA or flexible spending account is usually easy and wise to do here.